-STARK 101 is a hands-on workshop where we will write a STARK prover in Python, from scratch.
+STARK 101 is a hands-on tutorial on how to write a STARK prover in Python, from scratch.

-We will assume familiarity with Python and finite field arithmetics.
+We assume familiarity with Python and finite field arithmetics.

 During the workshop you’ll generate a STARK proof for the 1023th element of the FibonacciSq sequence over a finite field.
 In this section, we explain what this last sentence means.